Tops Charters

 Redfish Fishing Techniques

-Light tackle fishing with live shrimp, cut bait, or artificial lures works best for Crystal River redfish.
-Popular techniques include sight fishing with topwater plugs, jigging with soft plastics, and using live bait under popping corks.
-In November, anglers around Crystal River find them actively feeding on grass flats during moving tides, especially early morning and late afternoon.
+Light tackle fishing with live shrimp, cut bait, or artificial lures produces excellent results.
+Popular techniques include sight fishing with spoons or soft plastics, bottom fishing with circle hooks, and working topwater lures over grass flats.
+In November, anglers around Crystal River find them actively feeding near oyster bars and grass edges during moving tides.

 Redfish Is It Good to Eat?